 Then why does Jesus use the moving of mountains and trees to illustrate what we can accomplish by faith?
 Because these are clearly impossible things.
 You cannot move a tree, much less a mountain, just by speaking a word.
 Jesus is teaching us that by faith we can do the impossible.
 His illustrations are especially helpful because they show that there is nothing beyond the reach of spiritual power.
 The power of prayer can affect not only hearts and minds, but also the world of nature.

 Why is faith the fuel for great spiritual power?
 Because faith, like doubt, can be either of two kinds, and both please God.
 Just as doubt can be uncertainty as to what to pray for, so faith can be confidence in what we should ask.
 Just as doubt can be unbelief that God will answer, so faith can be confidence that He will.
 Either kind of faith shows God that we are becoming exactly what He wants us to be.

 The first kind of faith shows that we are growing in spiritual judgment.
 Through long fellowship with the Father and meditation on His Word, we have come to understand what things we should seek.
 We have acquired the mind of God as we survey possibilities in the future.
 God is certain to reward a prayer for good things, for as we seek and acquire them, we not only bring His grace and goodness to the world, but we turn away from seeking things that are spiritually ruinous.

 The second kind of faith shows that we think God is good.
 Any doubt that He will answer a prayer for good things insults Him.
 It makes Him out to be morally neutral, or stingy, or impotent.
 Faith is really a way of praising God for His goodness, His generosity, and His power.
 We credit Him with having all three attributes beyond measure when we pray in faith.
-No wonder God cannot resist the prayer of faith.
+No wonder God is then open to our request.
 It puts us in the place of fulfilling the purpose for which we were created—to bring glory to God.